XinXingYang/ANMF/README.md

 - Keras version:  '1.0.7'
 - Theano version: '0.8.0'
 ## Example to run the codes.
-Open the "ANMF.py" file and run it directly
+Open the "ANMF.py" file and run it directly.
+In the Data folder is the test example we provide.
 ### Dataset
 We provide two processed datasets: Gottlieb dataset and Cdatasets.